Neddslayer/player-think-utils/README.md

 });
 ```

-To remove an player's thinkscript, you can call the `RemovePlayerThink(name)` method:
+To remove a player's thinkscript, you can call the `RemovePlayerThink(name)` method:
 ```squirrel
 player.RemovePlayerThink("think_example");
 ```